AlchemyCMS/alchemy-guides/guides/elements.md

 ~~~

 ::: tip NOTE
-You need to use the elements view partial name instead of the element local variable then in your child element views.
+You need to use the elements view partial name instead of the element local variable in your child element views.
 Ie. `sidebar_view` instead of `element`.
 :::